-10 Ways To Clear Your Home Of Negative Energy (That Aren't Burning Sage)
+10 Sacred Herbs That Can Clear Your Home Of Negative Energy

-If you've been feeling uninspired, lethargic, chaotic, or otherwise "off," a space-clearing ritual may be just what you need to reinspire your routine and reignite your life.
-It can help you sweep away any stagnation or unwanted energy hanging in the air around you.
+If you've been feeling uninspired, lethargic, or otherwise "off," a space-clearing ritual may be just what you need to cleanse away any unwanted energy in the air around you.

 1. Burn cedar for decluttering.